 In truth, this trend began long before COVID-19 gripped the local community.
-The main takeaway point here is that local searches have exponentially grown since the outbreak, and for a good reason.
+The main takeaway point is that local searches have grown exponentially since the outbreak, and for a good reason.

 Customers and patients alike are no longer willing to travel great distances to obtain health-related services due to the potential risks involved.

-Marketing professionals will therefore need to place a greater emphasis on curating localised campaigns.
+Marketing professionals will therefore need to emphasise more on curating localised campaigns.
 This is an excellent way to resonate with the target audience while simultaneously obtaining a more significant number of qualified inbound leads.

 From a more traditional perspective, we should also mention that firms that adopt local SEO strategies are more likely to feature higher within SERPs (search engine results pages).

-Therefore, content should be imbued with location-oriented information while still offering actionable insight.
+Therefore, content should be imbued with location-oriented information while offering actionable insight.

-Customers who are aware of what a nearby healthcare provider has to offer are more likely to take further steps, such as requesting an appointment or registering for automated e-mail updates.
+Customers who know what a nearby healthcare provider offers are more likely to take further steps, such as requesting an appointment or registering for automated e-mail updates.